-76. Present status and future
+6. Present status and future

 The main hardware of Heating, the transmitters, feed lines and antennas, have remained essentially unchanged since 1990, apart from the computer control and RF synthesizers upgrades described above.
 The user community has changed with time, with some users and groups changing field but there are also new users entering the field.
-With the closure of other facilities

-- 390 like HIPAS in Alaska (Wong et al., 1990) and SPEAR on Svalbard (Robinson et al., 2006) and the eatastrophic-hopefully temporary failure closure of the towers supporting the Arecibo ISR antenna feed system and which were also used to support the heating antennasfacility, there is only HAARP in Alaska (Pedersen and Carlson, 2001) and SURA in Russia (Belikovich et al., 2007) which have working HF ionospheric heating facilities.
-On December 1, 2020, after 57 years of usage, Arecibo Observatory's 900 ton platform containing transmit/receive feeds fell ~150 m and crashed into the 305 m diameter reflector - 395 dish.
-This halted IS radar, HF heating, planetary radar, and radio astronomy observations at the Observatory.
-Full or partial recovery plans are currently under consideration by the U. S. National Science Foundation.
-Complete decommissioning appears unlikely and a modest HF facility is currently being constructed at Arecibo to keep HF heating research moving forward.
-None either of these other installations hasve an incoherent scatterIS radars as a diagnostic instruments in the foreseeable future, however, which makes the Tromsø HF heater a unique and valuable facility for the world.
+With the closure of other facilities like HIPAS in Alaska (Wong et al., 1990) and SPEAR on Svalbard (Robinson et al., 2006) and the catastrophic failure of the towers supporting the Arecibo ISR antenna feed system and which were also used to support the heating antennas, there is only HAARP in Alaska (Pedersen and Carlson, 2001) and SURA in Russia (Belikovich et al., 2007) which have working HF ionospheric heating facilities.
+Neither of these installations have incoherent scatter radars as diagnostic instruments, 390 however, which makes the Tromsø HF heater a unique and valuable facility for the world.

 Groups from all the EISCAT Associates have been regular users of the heating facility.
 In recent years, researchers from China, where the China Research Institute of Radiowave Propagation (CRIRP) became an EISCAT Associate in 2007, have become important regular users.
-A large international community of users-scientists have been able to use the Tromsø HF facility, especially in the last decade when non-EISCAT Associates could either buy time or apply for a limited number of free hours on either or-IS radar^R or heater or both, through a peer-review system programme.
-An excellent example of 405 fruitful scientific results heating experiments by a non-EISCAT associate is a 25-year collaboration with a group from the Russian Arctic and Antarctic Research Institute (Blagoveshchenskaya et al., 2020).
+A large international community of users have been able to use the Tromsø HF facility, 395 especially in the last decade when non-EISCAT Associates could either buy time or apply for a limited number of free hours on either or ISR or heater or both, through a peer-review system.
+An excellent example of fruitful scientific results heating experiments by a non-EISCAT associate is a 25-year collaboration with a group from the Russian Arctic and Antarctic Research Institute (Blagoveshchenskaya et al., 2020).
 Other long-term users were researchers from the Polar Geophysical Institute, in Murmansk, Russia, and from the Institute of Radio Astronomy in Ukraine.
-A description of the various scientific results that have been obtained from the heating facility is beyond the scope of this 410 paper.
-The number of accumulated publications from the Tromsø heating facility amounts to more than 480 which are listed on the EISCAT publications web page (https://eiscat.se/scientist/publications/heating-publications/, last access: 3 March 2022).
+A description of the various scientific 400 results that have been obtained from the heating facility is beyond the scope of this paper.
+The number of accumulated publications from the Tromsø heating facility amounts to more than 480 which are listed on the EISCAT publications web page (https://eiscat.se/scientist/publications/heating-publications/).
 Streltsov et al. (2017) discuss many of the physical problems that are topics of present and future research in the field of active experiments using high power radio waves.
-Some of the interesting phenomena to explore are narrow band SEE (stimulated Brillouin scatter), artificial ionization, unexplained X-mode effects, and the irregularities postulated to explain by military organisations and some of the experiments conducted there were classified.
-The experiments conducted at the
+Some of the interesting phenomena to explore are narrow band SEE (stimulated Brillouin scatter), artificial ionization,

-415 wide altitude ion line enhancements sometimes known by the acronym WAILES (Rietveld and Senior, 2020).
+405 unexplained X-mode effects, and the irregularities postulated to explain wide altitude ion line enhancements sometimes known by the acronym WAILES (Rietveld and Senior, 2020).

-The Tromsø heating facility has not been overly troubled by adverse publicity or conspiracy theories.-like the HAARP facility in Alaska has.
+The Tromsø heating facility has not been overly troubled by adverse publicity or conspiracy theories like the HAARP facility in Alaska has.
 One reason that HAARP had this problem is possibly because it was built and operated for many years

-420 Tromsø facility were always open and all publications resulting from it appear in the open literature and we believe this is true for nearly all of the experiments performed at the other facilities as well.
-Nevertheless, over the years there have also been exaggerated and false claims made and conspiracy theories made about some types of the experiments that are possible with heating facilities like HAARP in Alaska and Heating that in Tromsø.
+410 by military organisations and some of the experiments conducted there were classified.
+The experiments conducted at the Tromsø facility were always open and all publications resulting from it appear in the open literature.
+Nevertheless, over the years there have also been exaggerated and false claims made about some types of experiments that are possible with heating facilities like that in Tromsø.